Addressing Concerns About Electric Vehicle Batteries

 3) Concern: Sufficient Supplies of EV Battery Materials

-Fourty-four countries have announced plans to phase out gasoline vehicles and move to electric cars by as early as 2025, and the number is growing.
+Over 50 countries and 12 U.S. states have announced plans to phase out gasoline vehicles and move to electric cars by as early as 2025, and the number is growing.
 Some worry there won’t be sufficient supplies of cobalt or lithium to serve the increased demand for EV batteries.
 This concern is not well-founded, for these reasons:

 Cobalt and EV Batteries: